 I always end up listening to people's words and writing them down.
 It's worse when I'm in class.
-I'll be sitting down, writing notes or a blog down, and somehow I hear a great line to write down.
-My margins are filled with other people's words.
+I'll be writing notes or a blog down when I hear a great line to write down.
+My margins get filled with other people's words.
 They're diagonal and lopsided.
-I can't even remember where … Continue reading A writer habit
+I can't even remember where some come from. … Continue reading A writer habit

-We're just a bit over halfway through National Novel Writing Month (NaNoWriMo) right now.
-No matter how many words you've written, just remember that you're an amazing writer and have accomplished something.
+We're a bit over halfway through National Novel Writing Month (NaNoWriMo) right now.
+No matter how many words you've written, remember that you're an amazing writer and have accomplished something.
 I'm proud of what you've done so far.
 You've done an awesome job!
 For me?
-I'm at 25,099 words so far.
-I still … Continue reading NaNoWriMo Update!
+I'm at 25,099 words.
+I still got a long way … Continue reading NaNoWriMo Update!

-Sometimes a good story doesn't come nor get written quickly.
+Sometimes a good story doesn't get written quickly.
 It can seem as if we're sitting for days, waiting for something to happen.
-But - remember - that something good never pops up instantly.
+But - remember - that something good never pops up in an instant.
 It takes time.
-After some time passes, you'll see how brilliant your story is and so will others.
+After some time passes, you'll see how brilliant your story has become and so will others.

 A part of me always wonders what kind of writer I'll be.
 Will I be the one only some people remember?
 I can have my books taught in classrooms.
 Or be the one everyone gets obsessed with for a bit.
 Some can despise my work because of its popularity.
-My stories can change people and let … Continue reading What kind of writer…
+My stories can change people by getting … Continue reading What kind of writer…

 “Remember that the world we can see is the one that really matters, and never lose sight of that.” ― Anna Akana, So Much I Want to Tell You: Letters to My Little Sister Title: So Much I Want to Tell You: Letters to My Little Sister Author: Anna Akana Genre: nonfiction Pages: 208 Publication date: June … Continue reading Book review – So Much I Want to Tell You (Spoiler Free)

-To create worlds that no one has ever seen before, we must cry, bleed, and smile.
+To create worlds that no one has seen before, we must cry, bleed, and smile.
 Life isn't just the sunny side.
-We need a thunderstorm to give others a rainbow.
-So, if it seems like it's not going your way or that you may not even be able to publish anymore, remember that it's … Continue reading Friendly Writing Reminder
+We need a thunderstorm to get a rainbow.
+So, if it seems like it's not going your way or that you may not publish anymore, remember it's all a process.
+It doesn't happen over … Continue reading Friendly writing reminder

-A deadline always stares at you.
-Or perhaps the goal you set for yourself is already years behind you.
-Another rejection letter sinks in your trashcan.
-Or maybe another critic just couldn't make it through your piece without ripping it to shreds.
+A deadline stares at you.
+Or the goal you set for yourself is already years behind you.
+Another rejection letter sits in your trashcan.
+Or another critic couldn't make it through your story without ripping it to shreds.
 Either way, sometimes it's difficult to remember the joys of writing.
-Creating something … Continue reading Joy of Writing
+Creating something on a page is … Continue reading Joy of writing